Rute Costa: Club

-Costa started his career at Portuguese Second Division's team Casa do Povo de Martim.
-In 2012, she moved to First Division's club Boavista.
-Two years later, she signed with Clube de Albergaria where she stayed for two seasons until 2016, when Costa signed with S.C.
+Costa started her career at Portuguese Second Division's team Casa do Povo de Martim, playing for the club in the 2011–12 season.
+In the 2015–16 season, while playing for Clube de Albergaria, she kept her 10th clean sheet in February 2016.
+That season she kept three consecutive clean sheets at the start of the season, and four in a row towards the end of the first phase.
+In 2016 Costa signed with S.C.
 Braga.
 Costa was voted the 2017–18 Campeonato Nacional de Futebol Feminino Goalkeeper of the Season in June 2018.
+In 2018 she extended her contract with Braga.
+During her four years with Braga, Costa won the Portuguese league, the Taça de Portugal Feminina and the Supertaça de Portugal Feminina once each.

+In July 2020 Costa signed for Famalicão on a one-year contract.
+She subsequently joined Benfica in 2022 on a two-year deal.

 International

 Costa represented Portugal at several levels, starting on 15 March 2012 in a 2-1 defeat against Wales U19 team.
-She also played for the Portuguese women's beach soccer team.
 On 19 January 2017 Costa debuted for the Portugal senior team in a 1-0 defeat against Northern Ireland.
 On 6 July 2017 she was called by coach Francisco Neto to represent Portugal at the UEFA Women's Euro 2017, the first time the Portugal national team qualified for a women's football major tournament.

+On 30 May 2023, she was included in the 23-player squad for the FIFA Women's World Cup 2023.

 Personal life

 Costa played volleyball for her entire adolescence and she almost became a professional player.
-Costa is graduated in Sports science and has a Master's degree in her field of study.
+Costa graduated in Sports science and has a Master's degree in her field of study.